 The meaning of the number 49 is derived from the fact that it is 7 times 7.
 Seven is a Biblically perfect numeral representing spiritual perfection.

-The name of the Apostle John is recorded forty-nine times in the KJV version of the Gospels.
+The name of the Apostle John is recorded 49 times in the King James translation of the Gospels.

 Appearances of the number forty-nine

 God first commanded his people to keep the Feast of Weeks (also known as Pentecost) in Exodus 34.

 The determination of Pentecost, each year, begins by counting seven complete weeks (49 days total) starting within the spring Feast season (Num.
 28:26, Deuteronomy 16:9 - 10).
 The day after this perfect cycle of days is the fiftieth day, which is designated a holy convocation before God.
 No servile work is to be done on the day and special offerings were made to God in thankfulness of his blessings from the wheat harvest (Exodus 34:22).

 Pentecost, which continued to be kept by the New Testament church (Acts 2:1), is a special day of rejoicing.
 Its Old Testament meaning was enhanced when it became the day God kept his promise (Acts 1:4 - 5) and poured out his Holy Spirit on his people.
 This act not only makes them true Christians but also gives them the power to build righteous character.
 In modern times, many Christians celebrate Pentecost from late May to the middle of June (it varies due to the Biblical calendar) each year.

 Number 49 and the Jubilee year

 God commanded his people to proclaim a unique yearlong period after the completion of seven sets of seven years (49 total).
 This fiftieth year, proclaimed with a trumpet on the Feast of Atonement (Yom Kippur), is known as the year of Jubilee (Leviticus 25:9).